Managing Price Lists

 Once product variants have been added to a price list, you’ll see a list of these variants when you return to the Price Lists screen and view the price list.
 You can remove variants using the Remove selected button.
 Again, make sure to save any changes.

 Once a price list has been created, it will be listed on the left side of the Price Lists main screen.
 You can click on an existing price list to review/edit its constraints as needed.
-To delete a price list, click the (...) button at the top of the editing screen and choose Delete.
+To delete a price list, click the action button (...) at the top of the editing screen and choose Delete.